EdvinCodes/LinkList/README.md

 # ✨ Features

 - 🎨 **Modern UI:** Fully responsive, Neon aesthetic interface built with React, Tailwind CSS, and Radix UI.
-- ⚡ **Fast & Concurrent:** Backend optimized to handle multiple users simultaneously using temporary authentication sessions.
+- ⚡ **Production-Ready & Concurrent:** Thread-based Gunicorn backend optimized to handle multiple users simultaneously without blocking server requests.
-- 🛡️ **Robust Error Handling:** Smart matching algorithms that handle Chrome header compression and search failures gracefully.
+- 🛡️ **Robust Error Handling:** Smart matching algorithms that handle Chrome header compression, gateway errors, and search failures gracefully.
+- 🔒 **High Security:** Zero storage of user credentials.
+Auth files are strictly ephemeral and self-destructing using secure temporary directories.
 - 📱 **Mobile Ready:** Responsive design for desktop, tablet, and mobile.
 - 💻 **CLI Mode included:** Includes a `selfhost.py` script for terminal lovers or large playlist migrations (no timeouts).

-- 🔒 **Secure:** No storage of user credentials.
-Auth files are ephemeral.
+---

+# 🗺️ Roadmap

+We are constantly working to improve LinkList.
+Here are some of the exciting features planned for upcoming releases:

+- **Multi-Account Support:** Segmented databases by user ID to prevent mixing history between different accounts.
+- **Backup & Restore:** Export and import your user settings and whitelists directly via JSON files.
+- **YouTube Media Downloader:** A new integrated tool to download videos and playlists, converting them directly to MP3 or MP4 formats.
+- **Social Management Tools:** - _Soft Block:_ Easily remove followers without blocking them completely.
+  - _Detect Ghosts:_ Quality filters to identify and flag inactive or bot-like users.
+- **Theme Selector:** A toggle switch for Dark/Light modes (though our current dark mode remains the professional standard!).

 ---